robatipoor/rustfulapi/README.md

 ```bash
 cd ./docker/dev/ && ./up.sh
 ```
-### Run tests
+### Running tests
-Some of the integration tests use docker to spin up dependencies on demand (ie a postgres db) so just be aware that docker is needed to run the tests.
+Some of the integration tests use Docker to spin up dependencies on demand (e.g., a postgres db),so please ensure Docker is installed before running the tests.
 ```
 ./test.sh
 ```